sshannon237/CSAssignment2/README.md

 1. cd into the project directory
 2. run startup.bat
 3. Access the project via.
 Web brwser at localhost:8999
-4. 4a.
-Access the project via cli by running /ConsoleApp/Activity 4b.
-Provide the fully qualified directory for the file you want to upload.
+4.  a.
+Access the project via cli by running /ConsoleApp/Activity
+    b.
+Provide the fully qualified path for the file you want to upload.
 The relative path won't work

 ## Work Distribution
 Christopher Spooner